Gantt Chart in Excel (Table of contents)

 How to Make a Gantt Chart in Excel?

 Gantt Chart in Excel is very simple and easy to create.
-Let us understand the working of the Gantt Chart in Excel by some examples.
+Let us understand the working of the Gantt Chart in Excel with some examples.

 Steps to Make Gantt Chart in Excel

-For a Gantt Chart to illustrate a timespan for the task of the project, we need a table for the tasks and time defined.
+For a Gantt Chart to illustrate a timespan for the project task, we need a table for the tasks and time defined.
 For Example, I need to start a new classroom for teaching.

 Below are the steps which we will follow: